 We’re now actually going to purchase roof racks ( $500 estimate) and start bringing our 10x 10 Tent for miserable weather preparation, especially for our trip across Canada, which we want to do hopefully in 2022

 it’s 2021, and with the current lockdowns of no public showers allowed in campsites.
-We have a beautiful lake lot, and we have a close second home there, so we tend not to too much “camping,” but my husband is an avid outdoors guy, has a full wall tent, and goes hunting and fishing in the middle nowhere in the winter.
-But a wall tent is a lot of gear and needs almost a full behind trailer or a full pick up to haul all that gear,
+We have a beautiful lake lot, and we have a close second home there, so we tend not to do too much “camping,” but my husband is an avid outdoors guy, has an entire wall tent, and goes hunting and fishing in the middle nowhere in the winter.
+But a wall tent is a lot of gear and needs almost a complete behind trailer or a full pick up to haul all that gear,

 It’s heated by propane and uses D cell batteries for power.
 It has a switch, and you can control the temperature.

-We usually go fishing remotely for a week or 10 days when we can arrange it via my husband’s health, so we’ll definitely use this during fishing season when we are remote.
+We usually go fishing remotely for a week or 10 days when we can arrange it via my husband’s health, so we’ll use this during the fishing season when we are remote.